zah20/pwmgr/README.md

 - Uses AES 256 bit encryption for storing data
 - Helpful commandline interface, similar to pass (unix password manager)
 - Can migrate existing password database from pass
-- Can add, search, edit, remove information & copy password to clipboard
 - Pop up search bar with autocomplete feature for passwords *[Added: 12/01/2021]*
 - Import from / Export to csv file option has been enabled *[Added: 14/01/2021]*